Help Us Restore the McKissick Mighty Wurlitzer Organ

 THE WURLITZER RESTORATION PROJECT

-Jason knows the Lincoln Hall Wurlitzer intimately.
-For ten years, he has delivered an instrument to ARCA’s guest organists that has allowed them to express themselves and delight audiences, without revealing the instrument’s age or ‘wrinkles’.
-With his skillful ‘bandaid’ patches, Jason has been able to keep Wurlitzer audiences blissfully unaware of hidden defects of the instrument and always has allowed the show to go on.
+This had allowed ARCA’s world-renowned theatre organists to express themselves and delight audiences, without revealing the instrument’s age or ‘wrinkles’.
+With his skillful ‘bandaid’ patches.
+Jason was able to keep Wurlitzer audiences blissfully unaware of hidden defects of the instrument and always has allowed the show to go on.

 Donate To The McKissick Mighty Wurlitzer Restoration Fund

 The Lincoln Hall McKissick Mighty Wurlitzer is one of only three hundred Wurlitzer theatre organs existing today in the United States, from the ten thousand built between 1910 and 1940.
-A number of these instruments live in private residences, It is one of twenty-four built in its size and style and is one of the best examples of this class of theater organ.
+A number of these instruments live in private residences.
+It is one of twenty-four built in its size and style and is one of the best examples of this class of theater organ.

 Built in 1928 at the Wurlitzer Organ factory in North Tonawanda outside of Buffalo and numbered OPUS 1989, the organ originally was installed in Cleveland’s Uptown Theatre, which opened on November 22, 1928.
 The organ was played for several years accompanying silent movies.